 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Nebraska.

-You may need copies of a death certificate for a number of reasons.
-You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+If you'll be wrapping up the deceased person's affairs, you'll need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate after the time of death has passed, contact the local health department or go to the website of the Nebraska Department of Health & Human Services.
-From the DHHS website, you can download a mail-in order form or find information for ordering death certificates online.
+If you need to order copies of a death certificate after the time of death has passed, contact the local health department or go to the Nebraska Department of Health & Human Services.
+From there, you'll find information for ordering death certificates online or by mail.

-In Nebraska, when you order a copy of a death certificate, you must include a copy of valid, government-issued identification such as a driver’s license, passport, or military ID.
-Nebraska death certificates costs $11 per copy.
+When you order a copy of a death certificate, you must send a copy of valid, government-issued identification such as a driver's license or passport.
+Nebraska death certificates cost $16 per copy.

 In Nebraska, you can obtain a certified copy of a death certificate if you can show that you need the record for a "proper purpose."
 Such purposes include:

 For the full list of proper purposes that qualify you to get a certified copy of a death certificate, see Neb.
 Admin.
 Code, tit.
 174 § 3-004.